 About Kevin "Edge" Edgerton

 When I joined the U.S. Army, it was no different.
-I seeked to set the highest expectations for my time there and was determined to exceed them.
+I set the highest expectations for my time there and was determined to exceed them.

-My first goal was to become a U.S. Army Special Forces Soldier, (also known as a Green Beret) and then become an Officer and leader in the same organization.
+My first goal was to become a U.S. Army Special Forces Soldier (Green Beret) and then advance as an Officer and leader within the same organization.
+Through years of dedication and relentless training, I earned my dream and was given opportunities far beyond what I had ever imagined.

-In 1998, I began earning credentials in the fitness industry, obtained my Personal Trainer Certification, and later developed a CrossFit Program for the 10th Special Forces Group.
+In 1998, I began earning credentials in the fitness industry, obtaining my Personal Trainer Certification and later developing CrossFit programs for the 10th Special Forces Group and 1st Special Forces Group in Okinawa.
+My athletes went on to win the Asian CrossFit Games, further fueling my passion for strength and conditioning.

-While retiring as a Special Forces Officer, I had attained a Master's degree in Health & Sport’s Science and accepted an opportunity as the Head Strength & Conditioning Coach for the United States Air Force Special Warfare Human Performance Squadron.
-Within this position I have had a direct role in training personnel before, during, and after selection and qualification training supporting their goal to become Air Force Special Operators in the following fields: PJ, CCT, TACP, and SR. I concurrently serve as a GORUCK cadre and coach, personally training numerous GORUCK participants in meeting and exceeding their goals with GORUCK.
+After retiring as a Special Forces Officer, I earned a Master’s degree in Health & Sports Science and became the Head Strength & Conditioning Coach for the United States Air Force Special Warfare Human Performance Squadron.
+In this role, I played a direct part in training personnel before, during, and after selection and qualification courses, supporting their goal of becoming Air Force Special Operators in fields such as PJ, CCT, TACP, and SR.

 18A Philosophy